alaingiorgetti/enum/Why3/README.md

 published paper and its extended version with an interactive proof of completeness of the generator of permutations.

-The files Permutation.mlw and Barray.mlw contain the generators of permutations and bounded arrays presented in [GL18].
+The files Barray.mlw and Permutation.mlw respectively contain the generators of bounded arrays and permutations presented in [GL18].

 The file Permutation1.mlw contains more specifications to prove completeness of the generator of permutations.
 This proof is described in [GL18ext].